To book (Michael) Grade CBE please contact your JLA Agent.

 As Controller of BBC One Michael continued his track record of brave choices both in commissioning and cancelling much-loved shows.
 He then moved to the relatively new Channel 4 as Chief Executive.
 He enjoyed an unprecedented level of success, receiving critical acclaim and huge ratings with his policy of acquiring hit American series like Frasier, ER and Friends.

 Michael went on to serve as Chairman of the BBC in the wake of the Hutton Inquiry, and then as Executive Chairman of ITV plc.
-During this latter appointment he oversaw the turn around in the struggling broadcaster’s fortunes, comprehensively restructuring its regionalised set-up.
-Since then he has regularly appeared in front of the camera commenting on the media industry and fronting BBC documentaries, The Story of Music Hall, and The Story of Variety.
+During the latter appointment he oversaw the turnaround in the struggling broadcaster’s fortunes, comprehensively restructuring its regionalised set-up.
+Since then, he has regularly appeared in front of the camera commenting on the media industry and fronting BBC documentaries, The Story of Music Hall, and The Story of Variety.

 Away from television, Michael oversaw the successful restructuring of First Leisure.
 He is Chairman of the Pinewood Shepperton Group, the acclaimed film studios responsible for everything from the Bond films to Harry Potter to Star Wars.
 He has also served as Chair of Octopus Publishing, Ocado and Camelot, the National Lottery operator, and is a Director of his beloved Charlton Athletic.